 Dewald Roode Workshop

-The IFIP Working Group 8.11/11.13 holds The Dewald Roode Information Security Workshop annually.
-Click here for the 2016 call for papers at the University of New Mexico, USA.
+The IFIP Working Group 8.11/11.13 holds the Dewald Roode Information Security Workshop annually.
+Click here for the call for papers of the 2023 workshop to be held June 22–23 at the University of Strathclyde, Glasgow, Scotland.
+The submission deadline is March 13, 2023.

 IFIP 8.11/11.13 Papers Subsequently Published in Refereed Journals